Hitting it Out of the Park: Students Raise Nearly $7,000 for Scholarships

 It wasn’t just the winners who had a great experience, though.
 The entire class went on a stadium tour of Citizens Bank Park, joined the players on the field during batting practice, and sat in a premium seating area during the game.

 “This class has been an awesome learning opportunity to gain real industry sales experience,” said Emily Springle, second year Master of Science in Sport Business student.
 “It was great that Professor Ridall helped us to gain this experience outside of the classroom.”

 Emily had the opportunity to throw the games’ first pitch on the field during the pre-game.

 “Throwing out the first pitch was such an amazing opportunity to represent Temple and the STHM program,” exclaimed Emily post game.
 “I’ve been a Phillies fan my whole life so it was definitely something that meant a lot to me and I’m thankful to Temple and Professor Ridall for giving my that opportunity!”

 Overall, it was a great night for STHM.

 Curious about our hands-on experience within the sport industry?
-Learn more about our Bachelor of Science in Sport Recreation and Management, our Master of Science in Sport Business, or our 100% online Executive Master of Science in Sport Business.
+Learn more about our Bachelor of Science in Sport Recreation and Management or our Master of Science in Sport Business.